MarkusWalterPrivate/Digitales2Go/README.md

     - Creator: can create now articles
     - Moderator: can approve new articles so they become public
     - User: can read and rate articles
+- Articles are loaded from DB into memory on startup in minimized form
+  - Minimized form (ItemDTO) is used for Feed
+  - This reduces DB access for feed generation
+    - Users without an account don't create any DB calls
+    - Users with account produce calls for their rating and bookmarks, to allow output to the user if the item is already rated or bookmarked
+- The Feed is generated with simple logic
+  - User add an Industry field upon creation, which is used to determine the interest.
+  - Three typed of feeds:
+     - New: All new Articles, regardless of Industry or if the article has been rated before
+     - Hot: Most liked Artikles, reagardsless of Industry or if the article has been rated before
+     - For You: Exludes already rated Articles.
+Arcticels from the User-Industry are displayed first, then related industry field and lastly all other industries, each time with newest first
+- Users can Rate Articles:
+  - Interesting (Like): Increases the score of an article by 1
+  - Not relevant (Dislike): Decreases the score by 1
+  - Skip: No impact on score
+  - Users can view and rate previously rated articles again.
+The latter overwrites the old rating
+- Users can Bookmark Items:
+  - Bookmarks are saved and can be deleted

 # Project Inititialization